bxparks/rpn83p/docs/USER_GUIDE_STAT.md

 `ΣREG` and the `ΣRG?` commands of the HP-42S are not necessary and do not exist on the RPN83P.

+The `CLΣ` menu item clears the STAT registers.
+On the HP-42S, this command clears registers R11 to R16 in when `LINΣ` is select, and clears the entire R11 to R23 when `ALLΣ` is selected.
+On RPN83P, the `CLΣ` command clears the equivalent sets of STAT registers with the difference that the regular storage registers R11 to R23 are completely unaffected.

+On the HP-42S, the `CLΣ` command appears only under the `CLEAR` menu hierarchy.
+On the RPN83P, it is far more difficult to reach the `CLR` menu hierarchy, so the `CLΣ` commands appears in 2 places for convenience: under the `CLR` menu folder and under the `STAT` menu folder.

 ## Curve Fitting

 The curve fitting functions are available under the `ROOT > STAT > CFIT` menu